juju/docs/src/en/caas.md

 Title: CAAS and Juju
 TODO:  Once 2.4 is officially released remove support Note and update status output
+       Should eventually link to CAAS-charm developer documentation

 # CAAS and Juju

 CAAS is *Containers as a Service*, a cloud service that allows users to upload, organize, run, scale, manage, and stop containers.
-Combining this with Juju opens up a new vista of possibilities for Juju users.
+Combining this with Juju opens up new practical benefits for Juju users.
 Currently, Juju supports Kubernetes as its underlying CAAS solution.

 Kubernetes (often abbreviated as "k8s") provides a flexible architecture for